Exclusive-Baby lost in chaos of Afghanistan airlift found, returned to family after long ordeal | MarketScreener

 "We need to get the baby back to his mother and father.
 This is my only responsibility," his grandfather said.
 "My wish is that he should return to them."

-(Reporting by Mica Rosenberg in New York, Jonathan Landay in Washington and James Mackenzie in Kabul; Editing by Kieran Murray and Daniel Wallis)
+(Reporting by Mica Rosenberg in New York, Jonathan Landay in Washington and James Mackenzie in Kabul; Additional reporting by Jeff Mason in Washington; Editing by Kieran Murray and Daniel Wallis)

 By Mica Rosenberg, Jonathan Landay and James Mackenzie